kentlouisetonino/node-s3/README.md

 ## Description
-> - A backend application that allows to test your AWS S3 bucket with NodeJS.
+> - A backend application that integrates different external services using Rest API,
-    The following features below are implemented are: upload, delete, and get the signed URL of the file.
+    ExpressJS, TypeScript, and NodeJS.
+This includes also additional support of saving data in MySQL and MongoDB.

 <br />
 <br />